About Kineticist

 VHS collector, media archivist, and pinball rules aficionado, Noah has been invested in the hobby since he was a teenager - much to the surprise of his parents and others his age.
 As an expert on brand new machines he’s the guy to call if you’re new to the hobby, or an experienced player who wants some help.
 Noah hopes to participate in and perhaps even win major tournaments like INDISC as his skills improve and desires for pinball to become a more inclusive hobby.

-Ryan is a human person from Los Angeles.
-He's been playing pinball since before he was born via his mom playing their Paragon home pin.
+Ryan is from Los Angeles and has been playing pinball since before he was born via his mom playing their Paragon home pin.
 He co-founded Pinball Map in 2008 with Scott in Scott's basement in Portland.
 He is in the Crazy Flipper Fingers pinball gang, where he goes by the name ROM.
 Aside from all that he is an urban planner who enjoys hiking, skateboarding, and tennis.

 Hi!
 I’m Alyssa, but you can call me Mrs. Kineticist.
 I’ve been playing pinball for over three decades, starting with a Joker Poker we had in my basement growing up.
 I love the pinball community, and can usually be found at an NEPL or Boston Belles and Chimes tournament, or hanging on our couch with our Kineticist Pup, who is also a big pinball fan.